AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/pro-architecture.md

 ## Backup and disaster recovery

 Adobe Commerce on cloud infrastructure uses a high-availability architecture that replicates each Pro project on three separate AWS or Azure Availability Zones, each zone with a separate data center.
+In addition to this redundancy, Pro Staging and Production environments receive regular, live backups that are designed to use in cases of _catastrophic failure_.
-In addition to this redundancy, Adobe performs automatic backups of your Pro Production environment.
-These backups include persistent data from all running services (for example, your MySQL database, Redis, and so on), files stored on the mounted volumes, and the database.

-Automatic backups are performed live stored on the Production
+Automatic backups include persistent data from all running services, such as the MySQL database, Redis, and files stored on the mounted volumes.
+The backups are saved to encrypted Elastic Block Storage (EBS) in the same region as the Production environment.
+The automatic backups are not publicly accessible because they are stored in a separate system.
+You can open a ticket to request a restoration with a specific date, time, and timezone.

-The snapshots process creates a backup to encrypted elastic block storage (EBS) volumes.
-An EBS snapshot is immediate, but the time it takes to write to the simple storage service (S3) depends on the volume of changes.

-- **Recovery Point Objective (RPO)**—is 1 hour for the first 24 hours; after which, the RPO is 6 hours (maximum time to last backup).

-- **Recovery Time Objective (RTO)**—depends on the size of the storage.
-Large EBS volumes take more time to restore.
+### Recovery Point Objective

+RPO is 6 hours maximum time to last backup (for example at 06:00, then 12:00, then 18:00).
+The frequency of backups depends on the backup schedule of your plan and the volume of changes to write to the storage service.

+>[!TIP]
+>
+>You can create a manual backup of the database for your Production and Staging environments using CLI commands.
+See [Dump your database](../storage/database-dump.md).
+For integration environments, Adobe recommends creating a snapshot as a first step after accessing your Adobe Commerce on cloud infrastructure project and before applying any major changes.
+See [Snapshots and backup management](../storage/snapshots.md).

+### Retention policy

+Adobe retains automatic backups according to the following data retention policy:

 | Time Period        | Backup Retention Policy |
 | ------------------ | ----------------------- |